 What happens after my Ring Alarm sends an emergency signal?

-Burglar Alarm: Emergency contacts are called first before the emergency responders are dispatched.
+Emergency contacts are called first before the emergency responders are dispatched.
 If any emergency contacts are reached, they can confirm the emergency or cancel a false alarm by telling the monitoring center the verbal password.
 If no emergency contacts can be reached, the monitoring center may leave automated voicemails and then dispatch the police.
+Disarming the alarm will trigger the Monitoring Center to cancel requesting dispatch.

-Carbon Monoxide (CO) Alarm: Emergency responders are dispatched first, and cannot be canceled even in the event of a false alarm.
+Emergency responders are dispatched first, and cannot be canceled even in the event of a false alarm.
 Next, all emergency contacts are called.
 If any contacts can be reached, they are notified of the emergency.
 If none can be reached, the monitoring center may leave automated voicemails.
+Disarming the alarm will not stop the Monitoring Center from requesting dispatch.

 Don’t forget!
 You and your emergency contacts will be required to share the verbal password with the monitoring center to confirm their identity.